pascomnet/documentation/site/content/client-desktop-userguide/phonebook/_index.en.md

 The **detail view** of a phone book entry gives you more information.

-If you have the role of **Phone book administrator** or if you are in a telephone book entry of your private telephone book, you can edit the telephone book entry on the top right of the **Edit icon**.
+If you have the role of **Phone book administrator** or if you are in a telephone book entry of your private telephone book, you can edit the telephone book entry on the top right of the {{< ui-button "edit icon">}}.

 ## Create new phone book entry